Our advocacy work and the impact we've had so far

 Participation in the rights of the child summer school at the University of Nottingham’s Law School.

-Rosie’s Mum and Founder, Mary Storrie at the University of Nottingham.
+Rosie May’s Mum and charity founder, Mary Storrie, at the University of Nottingham.